Overview

 Some additional options are available to control the replication process.

-Select to encrypt the data transferred between the primary and the secondary CFAs or not.
+- Select to encrypt the data transferred between the primary and the secondary appliances or not.
 Possible values are:

 After changing any of the options described above you must click Apply in order for the options to take effect.